+2.4.6.
 RO shall not use or authorize the use of Personal Data in a way that is incompatible with the purposes of providing Registry services.
 RO may from time to time use the demographic data collected for statistical analysis, provided that this analysis will not disclose individual Personal Data.

+2.5.
 ICANN Requirements.
 RO's obligations hereunder are subject to modification at any time as the result of ICANN-mandated requirements and consensus policies.
-Notwithstanding anything in this Agreement to the contrary, Registry shall comply with any such ICANN requirements in accordance with the timeline defined by ICANN.
+Notwithstanding anything in this Agreement to the contrary, RO shall comply with any such ICANN requirements in accordance with the timeline defined by ICANN.

+2.6.
 Zone Files.
-RO will provide Registrar access to Registry zone files, which will be updated by RO every twelve (12) hours.
+RO will provide Registrar access to zone files for the TLD(s), which will be updated by RO every twelve (12) hours.
 RO will also provide a current list of all domains that are not available to be registered, including, but not limited to, restricted and/or reserved domains that have not been registered.
 RO will provide Registrar with a daily file that includes all Registrar registered domains with renewal and redemption pricing, if different than the standard pricing.

-4.7Price List.
-RO will post its fees for registration, renewal, transfer and redemption on the CentralNic Registrar Console and in the event there are any non-standard priced domains the RO will provide a current price list of all non-standard domain names, which may include premiumpriced domains, including registration, renewal and transfer pricing.
+2.7.
+Price List.
+RO will post its fees for registration, renewal, transfer and redemption on the CentralNic Console and in the event there are any non-standard priced domains the RO will provide a current price list of all non-standard domain names, which may include premium-priced domains, including registration, renewal and transfer pricing.

-REGISTRAR'S OBLIGATIONS
+3. REGISTRAR'S OBLIGATIONS

-5.1 Obligation to maintain a Registrar Agreement with CentralNic.
-All Registrars as a condition precedent must enter into and maintain a Registrar Agreement with CentralNic.
+3.1.
+Obligation to maintain a Registrar Agreement with CentralNic.
+All Registrars, as a condition precedent to this Agreement, must enter into and maintain a Registrar Agreement or the Master Registrar Access Agreement with CentralNic (“CentralNic Registrar Agreement”).

-5.2.
+3.2.
 Accredited Registrar.
-During the Term of this Agreement, Registrar shall maintain in full force and effect its accreditation by ICANN as a registrar under the Registrar Accreditation Agreement (approved by ICANN in 2013; or subsequent version) "RAA".
+During the Term of this Agreement, Registrar shall maintain in full force and effect its accreditation by ICANN as a registrar under the Registrar Accreditation Agreement (approved by ICANN in 2013, or subsequent version) ("RAA").

-Registrar's ResellersRegistrar may choose to allow its own resellers to facilitate the registration of domain names in the Registry System and agrees to expressly adhere its resellers to all obligations assumed by Registrar in this Sections 5 of this Agreement.
-Registrar will in any event remain fully responsible for the compliance of all obligations assumed by Registrar in this Section 5 of this Agreement.
+3.3.
+Registrar's Resellers.
+Registrar may choose to allow its own resellers to facilitate the registration of domain names in the Registry System and agrees to expressly adhere its resellers to all obligations assumed by Registrar in this Sections 3 of this Agreement.
+Registrar will in any event remain fully responsible for the compliance of all obligations assumed by Registrar in this Section 3 of this Agreement.

+3.4.
 Registrar Responsibility for Customer Support.
-Registrar shall provide (i) support to accept orders for registration, cancellation, modification, renewal, redemption, deletion (at Registrar's discretion), or transfer of Registered Names and (ii) customer service and billing and technical support to Registrants.
+Registrar shall provide (a) support to accept orders for registration, cancellation, modification, renewal, redemption, deletion (at Registrar's discretion), or transfer of Registered Names and (b) customer service and billing and technical support to Registrants.
 Notwithstanding the foregoing, Registrar reserves the right to stop sponsoring new registrations of Registered Names, and in such event, Registrar will not be required to provide registrations, renewals, redemptions or transfer of Registered Names.
 Registrar shall publish to Registrants emergency contact information for critical situations such as domain name hijacking.

+3.5.
 Registrar's Registration Agreement.
 At all times while it is sponsoring the registration of any Registered Name within the Registry System, Registrar shall have in effect an electronic or paper Registration Agreement with the Registrant.
 Registrar shall include in its Registration Agreement those terms required by this Agreement and other terms that are consistent with Registrar's obligations to RO under this Agreement.

-Public Interest Commitments Registrars in The Registration Agreement shall notify registrants that they must comply with all applicable laws.
+3.5.1.
+The Registration Agreement shall require Registrants to comply with all applicable laws.

-Further and in particular the Registrar will include in its Registration Agreement with registrants a provision requiring all Registrants to comply with all applicable laws including those that relate to privacy, data collection, consumer protection (including in relation to misleading and deceptive conduct) and